-Federal Lawyers Protecting Government Contractors Nationwide Who Are Subjected to Civil Investigative Demands
+Federal CID Lawyers Protecting Government Contractors Nationwide Who Are Subjected to a Civil Investigative Demand

-Apply the best strategies on how to respond effectively to OIG or DOJ Civil Investigative Demands (CIDs) or Criminal subpoenas for government contractors, ensuring compliance with the Buy American Act (BAA), the Trade Agreements Act (TAA), and the False Claims Act.
+Apply the best strategies on how to respond effectively to OIG or DOJ Civil Investigative Demand (CIDs) or Criminal subpoenas for government contractors, ensuring compliance with the Buy American Act (BAA), the Trade Agreements Act (TAA), and the False Claims Act.
 Safeguard your business and reputation from criminal exposure.
-Our goal is to help our clients avoid some of the most COSTLY Legal Mistakes and to protect their constitutional rights while aggressively defending against meritless government cases.
+Our goal as CID lawyers is to help our clients avoid some of the most COSTLY Legal Mistakes and to protect their constitutional rights while aggressively defending against meritless government cases.

 What is a CID – Civil Investigative Demand?